Sauk Village, Illinois: Election facts

+Mayors of Sauk Village

-2009 Election
+2009 Mayoral Election

-On April 7, 2009, Sauk Village voters went to the polls to elect its first African-American mayor in its 52-year history.
-Voters elected Lewis Towers over current Village Board Trustee Derrick Burgess, who was also an African-American, by 62% to 37% respectively.
-Towers went on to become Sauk Village's 6th mayor, and the first to have won running on a party affiliation.
-Up to this election all mayors had run as independent candidates.
+Held on April 7, 2009.
+Voters elected Lewis Towers over current Village Board Trustee Derrick Burgess by 62% to 37% respectively.
+Towers went on to become Sauk Village's 6th mayor, and both the first African-American Mayor and the first to have won running on a party affiliation.

 2011 Election

-On April 5, 2011, the voters of Sauk Village went to the polls and came out in numbers greater than in 2009, to return Village Trustee David Hanks to a historic fourth term as Village Trustee.
-Only two other Village Trustees have been re-elected to a consecutive four terms, those being Matthew Murphy and Raymond Gavin.
+Held on April 5, 2011.
+This was David Hanks fourth term as Village Trustee.
+This made him the third Village Trustee to have been re-elected for four consecutive terms.
+The other Village Trustees to have been re-elected to run four consecutive terms were Matthew Murphy and Raymond Gavin.
 Hanks and his running mates of the People's Voice Party, incumbent Trustee Derrick Burgess, and the first Hispanic/Latino Village Trustee ever elected, Robert Chavez, won with about a 3 to 1 margin over the candidates supported by Mayor Towers.
 The new Village Board took office on May 10, 2011.

-2013 Election
+2013 Mayoral Election

-November 7, 2012, residents of Sauk Village were stunned to hear via email that embattled Mayor Lewis Towers resigned.
+November 7, 2012, Mayor Lewis Towers resigned.
 Towers is the first and only mayor to have resigned the office of Mayor.
 Towers had been at political odds with the Village Board as the village was stuck in "gridlock".
 On November 8, 2012, the Village Board of Trustees selected David Hanks as acting mayor to serve out the remainder of Lewis Towers' unexpired term until May 2013.
 Hanks announced during a press conference he would not seek election as mayor and that he would return to his seat on the Village Board of Trustees as soon as the new mayor takes the oath of office.
-Hanks then filed to be a candidate for Mayor in December, 2012.
-On April 9, 2013, Hanks won election with 42% of the vote in a 4-way race.
+Hanks then filed to be a candidate for Mayor in December 2012.
+The election was held on April 9, 2013, Hanks won the election with 42% of the vote in a 4-way race.

 2015 Election

-On April 7, 2015, the voters of Sauk Village came out and sent a signal to incumbent Mayor David Hanks that they want more open honest and transparent government.
-Voters rejected 3 candidates backed by Hanks and re-elected one time Hanks ally and now Hanks's harshest critic Derrick Burgess to a 3rd term as Trustee with nearly 62% of all ballots cast choosing Burgess.
+Held on April 7, 2015.
+Derrick Burgess was elected to a 3rd term as Trustee with nearly 62% of the ballot.
 Also elected were Cecial Tates, a retired Lieutenant-Colonel and former District 168 School Board President along with newcomer Kelvin Jones.
-This election was historic as two incumbents were not re-elected and that hasn't happened since 1971.
+This election was historic as two incumbents were not re-elected, an event that had not happened since 1971.